-For the nine months ended September 30, 2022, cashflows provided by financing activities of \$0.3 million primarily relates to an increase in net borrowings on the credit facility of \$2.7 million reduced by the \$1.9 million repayment of lease liabilities and the \$0.5 million repayment of promissory notes payable.
+For Fiscal 2022, cashflows used by financing activities of \$1.8 million primarily relates to an increase in net borrowings on the credit facility of \$2.1 million reduced by the \$2.5 million repayment of lease liabilities and \$1.0 million of withholding tax paid in advance.

-For the nine months ended September 30, 2021, cashflows used by financing activities of \$2.2 million primarily relates to an increase in net borrowings on the credit facility of \$.3 million reduced by the \$1.7 million payment of lease liabilities and the \$0.9 million payment of promissory notes.
+For Fiscal 2021, cashflows provided by financing activities of \$16.4 million primarily relates to the \$22 million raised in the subscription financing as described above, reduced by the \$2.3 million of issuance costs related to the subscription financing, and the repayment of lease liabilities and promissory notes.